BeeBeeBethC/CEDAS/README.md

 Infinite while loop
 to get myself out of the while loop I sent the command 'exit()' this still didn't work and I'd realized that this command is specific for python shell.
 I then tried CTRL-C which worked and the while loop stopped.
 Once stopped I commented out the code that I used to check that the API was connected.
 On fixing the while loop by removing the partially written loop I had output as expected.

+unable to update sales worksheet by providing correct information to the programme, it was able to identify what I wanted it to do and update successfully.

 ### remaining bugs